 Causes and solutions

-While you practice make sure you use these, do that you inculcate these phrases and words in your vocabulary so that it comes naturally.
-It will result in a better IELTS band score in Speaking Test.
+While you practice, make sure you use these as a part of your speech, so that you inculcate these phrases and words in your vocabulary and that it comes naturally.
+It will result in a better IELTS band score in the Speaking Test.

 Hope 50 Words to avoid in IELTS Speaking article helpful